contao/contao/DEPRECATED.md

 The constants `TL_SCRIPT_URL` and `TL_PLUGINS_URL` have been deprecated in Contao 4.0 and will be removed in Contao 5.0.
 Use `TL_ASSETS_URL` instead.

-## UnresolvableDependenciesException

-The `UnresolvableDependenciesException` class has been deprecated in Contao 4.0 and will be removed in Contao 5.0.

 ## $this->language in TinyMCE config files

 Using `$this->language` in TinyMCE configuration files has been deprecated in